Wuxi: Sports

+In 2022, The Wuxi Olympic Sports Center project has a total land area of about 56.7 hectares, a total construction area of about 467,000 square meters, and a total investment of about 6.9 billion yuan.
+It is planned to have a stadium with 60,000 seats, a gymnasium with 18,000 seats, a swimming pool with 2,000 seats and a national fitness center, and it will be constructed in accordance with the standards of a Grade A stadium.
+After completion, it can host large-scale comprehensive sports events across the country.
+In addition to "one venue, two halls", a 70,000-square-meter cultural, commercial, sports and tourism complex including commercial and hotel facilities will also be built.
+Through strengthening planning and operation, multiple "first competitions" and "first exhibitions" will be introduced in the future.
+Premiere" and other activities, and strive to build Wuxi Olympic Sports Center into a modern large-scale sports complex with various projects, rich formats and complete functions.

 Landmarks

 The city lies in the southern Yangtze River delta on Lake Tai, which is the third largest freshwater lake in China, and a rich resource for tourism in the area with cruises.
 There are 72 peninsulas and peaks and 48 islets, including Yuantouzhu (the Islet of Turtlehead) and Taihu Xiandao (Islands of the Deities).

 Parks and gardens

 Wuxi has many private gardens or parks built by learned scholars and illustrious people in the past.
 Lihu Park in Binhu District was built in 1927 and named after the politician and economist Fan Li.
 The Star of Taihu Lake is noted for its water Ferris wheel.
 The gardens contains a long embankment with willow trees and a path beside the lake with numerous small bridges and pavilions.
 On the southwest bank of the lake at the foot of Junzhang Hill is Changguangxi Wetland Park, a 10 km stretch of canal connecting Lihu Lake to the north and Taihu Lake to the south.
 It contains the Shitang Bridge and a lotus pond.
-Also in Binhu District is Wuxi Zoo and Taihu Lake Amusement Park, an AAAA national landmark with over a 1000 animals including Asian elephant, leopard, chimpanzee, giant panda and white rhinoceros and an ecology and science exhibition and recreation area.
+Also in Binhu District is Wuxi Zoo and Taihu Lake Amusement Park, an AAAA national landmark with over 1000 animals including Asian elephant, leopard, chimpanzee, giant panda and white rhinoceros and an ecology and science exhibition and recreation area.